414owen/owen.cafe/content/posts/keyword-recognition.md

 ---
-title: "Direct DFA interpretation and Keyword Recognition"
+title: "Lexing, DFA execution, and Keyword Recognition"
 date: 2026-04-06T13:55:25+01:00
 ---

+What's the best executable encoding of a DFA?
+What's the fastest way to do keyword recognition?

 <!--more-->